Cloud-Awesome/Cloud-Awesome/README.md

 ### Hi there 👋

-I'm a Microsoft developer and technical developer, working primarily for central government and financial services.
+I'm a Microsoft developer and technical architect, working primarily for central government and financial services.

 ## Dynamics 365